kammitama5/kammitama5.github.io/_posts/2019-10-21-Monday-October-21st.md

   asked me if I'd like to help with Dev Fest, and I ended up helping with registrations, setting up chairs, packing swag bags and giving out tshirts to attendees.
 Later on, I even ended up giving a few talks at my local GDG chapter.
   Looking back, I still don't know quite how that all happened.
-I'm super thankful for Matt and all the opportunities he gave to me when I was trying to figure things out, because it ultimately led to my becoming a GDG lead for my local chapter here in Vermont.
+I'm super thankful for Matt and all the opportunities he gave to me when I was trying to figure things out, because it ultimately led to my becoming a Developer Student Club lead for my local chapter here in Vermont.

 ## So they flew me out to Sunnyvale